How to get from Havana to Vinales Valley in Cuba?

 Vinales – cosy town in western part of Cuba.
 You will find lots of small restaurants on the main street which are actually very nice to spend time in.
 Most of them offer free wifi, which is unusuall for the country.
 Fruit shakes, nice cuisine and a free drink /mohito or similar/ can be reached just for 6-8 CUC.
 Moros y Cristianos is a very popular Cuban dish, it is the Cuban version of rice and beans, a dish found throughout the Caribbean.
 Very tasty for vegetarians like me.

-3. Indian Cave – it is popular tourist atraction are located 5 km north of Viniales.
+4. Indian Cave – it is a popular tourist attraction, located only 5 km north of Vinales.

 Havana horse